-Aldurazyme (laronidase) is proven for the treatment of mucopolysaccharidosis I (MPS I).
-Aldurazyme is medically necessary when the following additional criteria are met:
+Aldurazyme (laronidase) is medically necessary for the treatment of Mucopolysaccharidosis I (MPS I) when the following criteria are met:

-- For initial therapy, all of the following: - Diagnosis of any of the MPS I syndromes confirmed by one the following: - Hurler variant (severe mucopolysaccharidosis I; also MPS IH); or - Hurler-Scheie variant (attenuated mucopolysaccharidosis I; also MPS IHS); or
+- For initial therapy, all of the following: - Diagnosis of any of the MPS I syndromes confirmed by one the following: - Hurler variant (severe mucopolysaccharidosis I; also, MPS IH); or - Hurler-Scheie variant (attenuated mucopolysaccharidosis I; also, MPS IHS); or - Scheie variant (attenuated mucopolysaccharidosis I; also, MPS IS)

-- Scheie variant (attenuated mucopolysaccharidosis I; also MPS IS) - and - Diagnosis of MPS I is confirmed by one of the following: - Deficiency or absence of fibroblast or leukocyte enzyme activity of alpha-L-iduronidase enzyme activity; or - Molecular genetic confirmation of mutations in the alpha-L-iduronidase gene
+- Diagnosis of MPS I is confirmed by one of the following: - Deficiency or absence of fibroblast or leukocyte enzyme activity of alpha-L iduronidase enzyme activity; or - Molecular genetic confirmation of mutations in the alpha-L-iduronidase gene

-- Presence of clinical signs and symptoms of the disease (e.g., asymptomatic with affected older sibling, cardiac abnormalities, corneal clouding, dysostosis multiplex, hepatomegaly, restrictive lung disease, etc.); and - Dosing is in accordance with the United States Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with laronidase therapy; and - Patient has experienced a positive clinical response to laronidase therapy (e.g., improved endurance, improved functional capacity, reduced urine dermatan sulfate/heparan sulfate excretion, etc.); and - Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months
+- o Presence of clinical signs and symptoms of the disease (e.g., asymptomatic with affected older sibling, cardiac abnormalities, corneal clouding, dysostosis multiplex, hepatomegaly, restrictive lung disease, etc.); and - o Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with laronidase therapy; and - Patient has experienced a positive clinical response to laronidase therapy (e.g., improved endurance, improved functional capacity, reduced urine dermatan sulfate/heparan sulfate excretion, etc.); and - Dosing is in accordance with the U.S. Food and Drug Administration (FDA) approved labeling; and - Reauthorization will be for no more than 12 months

-Elaprase (idursulfase) is proven for the treatment of mucopolysaccharidosis II (MPS II, Hunter syndrome).
-Elaprase is medically necessary when the following additional criteria are met:
+Elaprase (idursulfase) is medically necessary for the treatment of Mucopolysaccharidosis II (MPS II, Hunter Syndrome) when the following criteria are met: